 The Company records inbound freight as a component of inventory and cost of sales.
 The Company records freight and shipping fees collected from its customers as fulfillment costs.
-In accordance with ASC 606-10-25-18a, freight and shipping fees are not deemed to be separate performance obligations as these activities occur before the customer receives the product.
+Freight and shipping fees are not deemed to be separate performance obligations as these activities occur before the customer receives the product.